American Home Shield Review

 - AHS reps can help you choose the right coverage: American Home Shield offers three basic plans — a Systems plan, an Appliance Plan, and a Combo plan.
-But the Build-Your-Own option allows you to pick what you want covered exactly.
+But the Build-Your-Own option is our favorite.
+It allows you to pick what you want covered exactly.
 Over the phone, representatives will work with you to customize your policy during the quote process.
 One tester’s home doesn’t have air conditioning, so the rep removed that from coverage to lower her rate.
 When speaking with reps via online chat and phone, we found them polite and helpful across the board.